 Medical Waste, Hazardous Waste and Radioactive Materials.
-Clinical laboratories are also subject to federal, state and local regulations relating to the handling and disposal of regulated medical waste, hazardous waste and radioactive materials.
-We generally use outside vendors to dispose of such waste.
+Clinical laboratories are subject to federal, state and local regulations relating to the handling and disposal of regulated medical waste, hazardous waste and radioactive materials.
+We generally use outside vendors to dispose of such waste and contractually require them to comply with applicable laws and regulations.

 FDA.
 The FDA has regulatory responsibility over instruments, test kits, reagents and other devices used to perform diagnostic testing by clinical laboratories.
-In the past, the FDA has claimed regulatory authority over laboratory-developed tests, but has exercised enforcement discretion in not regulating most laboratory-developed tests performed by high complexity CLIA-certified laboratories.
-In December 2000, the Department of Health and Human Services, or HHS, Secretary's Advisory Committee on Genetic Testing recommended that the FDA be the lead federal agency to regulate genetic testing.
-In late 2002, a new HHS Secretary's Advisory Committee on Genetics, Health and Society, or SACGHS, was appointed to replace the prior Advisory Committee.
-In June 2004, SACGHS announced that its priorities included Overview of the Oversight of Genetic Technologies.
-Ultimately, SACGHS decided that it would continue to monitor the progress of the federal agencies in the oversight of genetic technologies, but it did not believe that further action was warranted.
-In the meantime, the FDA is considering revising its regulations on analyte specific reagents, which are used in laboratory-developed tests, including laboratory-developed genetic testing.
-FDA interest in or actual regulation of laboratory-developed tests or increased regulation of the various medical devices used in laboratory-developed testing could lead to periodic inquiry letters from the FDA and increased costs and delays in introducing new tests, including genetic tests.
-Representatives of clinical laboratories (including Quest Diagnostics) and the American Clinical Laboratory Association (our industry trade association), or ACLA, have communicated industry concerns to representatives of the FDA regarding potential FDA regulation of genetic testing in general and issues with regard to the impact of potential increased oversight over analyte specific reagents.
-We expect those discussions to continue.
+In the past, the FDA also has claimed regulatory authority over laboratory-developed tests, but it has stated that it is exercising enforcement discretion in not regulating most laboratory-developed tests performed by high complexity CLIA-certified laboratories.
+On September 7, 2006, the FDA published two draft guidance documents that could impact us if finalized.
+The first draft guidance document describes various manufacturer practices and products that the FDA believes would take certain reagent products out of the Class I (exempt) Analyte Specific Reagent (ASR) category.
+The ASR draft guidance, if adopted as proposed, could restrict laboratory access to certain products now available, if in response to its adoption, manufacturers voluntarily withdraw their products from the market.
+The other draft guidance document describes certain laboratory-developed tests that the FDA intends to regulate as in vitro diagnostic test systems (i.e., as medical devices).
+The FDA calls this category of laboratory-developed tests "In Vitro Diagnostic Multivariate Index Assays" (IVDMIAs).
+The IVDMIA draft guidance, if adopted as published, would extend FDA oversight over laboratories that offer certain laboratory-developed tests.
+Many of the esoteric tests that we develop internally are first offered as laboratory-developed tests.
+FDA regulation of laboratory-developed tests or increased regulation of the various medical devices used in laboratory-developed testing would lead to increased regulatory burden and additional costs and delays in introducing new tests, including genetic tests.
+Representatives of clinical laboratories (including us) and the American Clinical Laboratory Association (our industry trade association), or ACLA, have communicated industry concerns to representatives of the FDA about potential FDA regulation of laboratory-developed testing and issues with regard to the continued availability of certain analyte specific reagents.
+FDA has extended to March 5, 2007 its original deadline for public response to the draft guidance documents.